loda-lang/loda-programs/programs/oeis/list0.md

 * [A060511](http://oeis.org/A060511) ([L06 program](A060511.asm)): Hexagonal excess: smallest amount by which n exceeds a hexagonal number (2k^2-k, A000384).
 * [A060544](http://oeis.org/A060544) ([L06 program](A060544.asm)): Centered 9-gonal (also known as nonagonal or enneagonal) numbers.
 Every third triangular number, starting with a(1)=1.
 * [A060546](http://oeis.org/A060546) ([L05 program](A060546.asm)): a(n) = 2^ceiling(n/2).
+* [A060548](http://oeis.org/A060548) ([L15 program](A060548.asm)): a(n) is the number of D3-symmetric patterns that may be formed with a top-down equilateral triangular arrangement of closely packed black and white cells satisfying the local matching rule of Pascal's triangle modulo 2, where n is the number of cells in each edge of the arrangement.
+The matching rule is such that any elementary top-down triangle of three neighboring cells in the arrangement contains either one or three white cells.
 * [A060576](http://oeis.org/A060576) ([L02 program](A060576.asm)): Number of homeomorphically irreducible general graphs on 1 labeled node and with n edges.
 * [A060577](http://oeis.org/A060577) ([L12 program](A060577.asm)): Number of homeomorphically irreducible general graphs on 2 labeled nodes and with n edges.
 * [A060584](http://oeis.org/A060584) ([L09 program](A060584.asm)): Compare ultimate and penultimate digits of n base 3, i.e., 0 if n mod 3 = floor(n/3) mod 3, 1 otherwise; also 0 if (n mod 9) is a multiple of 4, 1 otherwise.